DreaMinder/nuxt-netlify-cache/README.md

   ]
 }
 ```
-- Add a special flag `use_cache` (flag value changeable with module options) to your netlify-hook as follows:
+- Add a special flag `use_cache` (flag value changeable with module options) to your netlify-hook like this:
 `https://api.netlify.com/build_hooks/XXXXXXXXXXXXXXX?trigger_title=Your+title+use_cache`
 - Add updated netlify-hook URL to your CMS and check netlify deploy-logs to make sure netlify-cache kicked in